THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Looking back at my previous relationship to my current one, this pain lasted for nearly two years.
+Looking back at my previous broken relationship, this pain lasted for nearly two years…

 A lack of closure from your significant other during the breakup can add time to the pain clock, but there are variables in your control to minimize the hurt, as well.

-Here are the eight tips, in detail, men must keep handy when healing after a breakup:
+Here are the eight above tips, in detail, men must keep handy when healing after a breakup:

 1. Throw It All Away